Myth: Habitat for Humanity gives houses away to poor people

 Myth: Habitat houses allow people to move from poverty to fancy new houses

-Fact: Any newly build house is going to be a dramatic change for a family that has been living in poverty.
-But Habitat houses are not extravagant by any standard.
+Fact: Any newly-build house is going to be a dramatic change for a family that has been renting and has never owned before, but Habitat houses are not extravagant by any standard.
 Habitat’s philosophy is to build simple, decent, affordable homes.

 Myth: Habitat for Humanity was founded by former U.S. President Jimmy Carter